 PRO ADDON ONLY - The file group and minification is one the tricky stuff to configure on complex WordPress website with tons of plugins and files called on every page.

-First you need to to index your files called on your website, click on Advanced File Exclusion.
+First, you need to index your files called on your website, click on Advanced File Exclusion.

-Then, select wp-content where most of your website files should comes from and Scan now.
+Then, select wp-content where most of your website files should come from and Scan now.

 A list of files classified by type (All, JS, CSS, Font) should be displayed below.
-If you've identified one files that cause trouble when activating the file group or minification you can exclude it from here by using a simple ON/OFF button.
+If you've identified one file that causes trouble when activating the file group or minification you can exclude it from here by using a simple ON/OFF button.